Video: Watch this demo

 - Two long banana plug cables

-- Magnetize the bar magnets prior to use with the electric magnetizer.
+- Magnetize the bar magnets with the electric magnetizer

-- Note that moving toward the magnet makes the needle move one way, while moving away from the magnet moves it in the opposite direction.
-Explain that this is analogous to AC current.
+- Note that moving toward the coil makes the needle move one way, while moving away from the coil moves the needle in the opposite direction (This is analogous to Alternating Current)